Top 10 things to do in Brussels, Belgium with Kids

 The Grand Place hosts the Brussels Carpet of Flowers every 2 years in honour of its Turkish Residence.
 Check out more on that here.

 3. Manniquin pis

 Heading slightly south along Rue de l’Etuve, you’ll find the famous Manneken Pis.
 Legend has it that the city of Brussels was on fire, and this little boy peed the fire away.
 He is surprisingly small, is very well dressed at times (naked at other times), and is the face of Brussels.
 Turn any corner, visit any souvenir shop or chocolate store, and you will see their variation of this little guy.
-Each incarnation is more hilarious than the last; try explaining the cork screw to your 4-year-old.
+Each incarnation is hilarious; try explaining the corkscrew to your 4-year-old.

-For a little scenic, off the beaten path, tour of the city, follow the comic strip route throughout Brussels.
-Click here for a PDF copy of the route.
-This map will take you around the city centre, exploring the traditional aspects of Brussels; the non-tourist parts of Brussels.
+For a little scenic, off the beaten path, a tour of the city, follow the comic strip route throughout Brussels.
 Be sure to check out a Go Beyond’s article from their comic strip walk.

 Head South-East and you will run into the Brussels Royal Palace in no time.
 The Royal Square is also a definite site to see.

 Just before reaching the Dinosaur museum, you will walk through the centre of the Parlamentarium.
 This is the Heart of the European Union.
 Feel free to take in a tour, I have not had the pleasure yet; once you tell the toddler we are heading towards Dinosaurs, nothing will get in his way of his goal.